 On the positive side, Zoom has been praised for its call quality, both video and audio, user-friendly interface, the ability to run meetings for free with up to 100 participants (for up to 40 minutes), the screen-sharing as well as screen-recording (for paid users only) functionality.

 As for the negatives, Zoom has been criticized for its attitude towards privacy and user security.
 In addition, the paid plans are per host per month and could get pretty expensive if you want to have multiple hosts or run a meeting with more than 100 people.

 Office 365 users: Microsoft Teams

-Those who use Microsoft Office 365 on a daily basis don’t have to look far for a viable option for free calling online.
-They can already use the Microsoft Teams collaboration software that comes together with the Office suite.
+Those who use Microsoft Office 365 on a daily basis don’t have to conduct video conferencing software comparison.
+They can already use the Microsoft Teams collaboration software that comes together with the Office suite

 Microsoft Teams is natively integrated with other Microsoft apps, which makes it easy to send invites to your colleagues via Outlook, for example.
 This secure video conferencing software supports up to 10,000 participants and has some interesting features, such as blurring the background and putting the speaker in focus — perfect for those work-at-home moments when all kinds of stuff can be distracting in the background.

 Small teams: Skype